+''' positional arguments: path_or_reference Path to a folder containing a recipe (conanfile.py or conanfile.txt) or to a recipe file. e.g., ./my_project/conanfile.txt.
+It could also be a reference optional arguments: -h, --help show this help message and exit --paths Show package paths in local cache -bo BUILD_ORDER, --build-order BUILD_ORDER given a modified reference, return an ordered list to build (CI) -g GRAPH, --graph GRAPH Creates file with project dependencies graph.
+It will generate a DOT or HTML file depending on the filename extension -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER local folder containing the conaninfo.txt and conanbuildinfo.txt files (from a previous conan install execution).
+Defaulted to current folder, unless --profile, -s or -o is specified.
+If you specify both install-folder and any setting/option it will raise an error. -j [JSON], --json [JSON] Only with --build_order option, return the information in a json. e.j --json=/path/to/filename.json or --json to output the json -n ONLY, --only ONLY Show only the specified fields: "id", "build_id", "remote", "url", "license", "requires", "update", "required", "date", "author", "None". '--paths' information can also be filtered with options "export_folder", "build_folder", "package_folder", "source_folder".
+Use '--only None' to show only references. --package-filter [PACKAGE_FILTER] Print information only for packages that match the filter pattern e.g., MyPackage/1.2@user/channel or MyPackage -b [BUILD], --build [BUILD] Given a build policy, return an ordered list of packages that would be built from sources during the install command '''

 '''

-positional arguments:

-Path to a folder containing a recipe (conanfile.py or

-path_or_reference

-conanfile.txt) or to a recipe file. e.g.,

-./my_project/conanfile.txt.
-It could also be a

-reference

-optional arguments:

--h, --help

-show this help message and exit

---paths

-Show package paths in local cache

--bo BUILD_ORDER, --build-order BUILD_ORDER

-given a modified reference, return an ordered list to

--g GRAPH, --graph GRAPH

-Creates file with project dependencies graph.
-It will

-generate a DOT or HTML file depending on the filename

-extension

--if INSTALL_FOLDER, --install-folder INSTALL_FOLDER

-local folder containing the conaninfo.txt and

-conanbuildinfo.txt files (from a previous conan

-install execution).
-Defaulted to current folder,

-unless --profile, -s or -o is specified.
-If you

-specify both install-folder and any setting/option it

-will raise an error.

--j [JSON], --json [JSON]

-Only with --build_order option, return the information

-in a json. e.g --json=/path/to/filename.json or --json

-'''

-'''

-to output the ison

--n ONLY, --only ONLY

-Show only the specified fields: "id", "build_id",

-"remote", "url", "license", "requires", "update",

-"required", "date", "author", "None". '--paths'

-information can also be filtered with options

-"export_folder", "build_folder", "package_folder",

-"source_folder".
-Use '--only None' to show only

-references.

---package-filter [PACKAGE_FILTER]

-Print information only for packages that match the

-filter pattern e.g., MyPackage/1.2@user/channel or

-MyPackage

--db [DRY_BUILD], --dry-build [DRY_BUILD]

-Apply the --build argument to output the information,

-as it would be done by the install command

--b [BUILD], --build [BUILD]

-Given a build policy, return an ordered list of

-packages that would be built from sources during the

-install command

--e ENV, --env ENV

-Environment variables that will be set during the
+-e ENV, --env ENV Environment variables that will be set during the

 package build, -e CXX=/usr/bin/clang++

 -o OPTIONS, --options OPTIONS

 Define options values, e.g., -o Pkg:with_qt=true

 -pr PROFILE, --profile PROFILE

 Apply the specified profile to the install command

 -r REMOTE, --remote REMOTE

 Look in the specified remote server

 -s SETTINGS, --settings SETTINGS

 Settings to build the package, overwriting the

 defaults. e.g., -s compiler=gcc

--u, --update

-Check updates exist from upstream remotes
+-u, --update Check updates exist from upstream remotes

 '''